basil8989/basil8989/README.md

 👀 I’m interested in machine learning and web development, exploring their intersection and creating innovative solutions.

-🌱 I’m currently learning advanced techniques in machine learning algorithms and deepening my understanding of web development frameworks.
+🌱 I’m currently learning basic techniques in machine learning algorithms and getting to know more about  web development frameworks.

 💞️ I’m looking to collaborate on projects that involve integrating machine learning into web applications, or building web platforms for data-driven applications.